 The American crocodile is a massive reptile.
 Males can grow to over 14 feet and nearly 1,000 pounds.
 The populations in central and South America feature even bigger individuals but animals of that size have not been recorded in North America.

 A crocodile will eat almost anything that moves.
-Hatchlings and young crocodiles eat small fish, snails, crustaceans, and insects, while adults feed mostly at night on fish, crabs, turtles, snakes, and small mammals.
+Hatchlings and young crocodiles eat small fish, snails, crustaceans, and insects, while adults feed primarily at night on fish, crabs, turtles, snakes, and small mammals.

 They thrive in brackish or saltwater areas.
-Their habitat of choice is the fresh or brackish water of river estuaries, coastal lagoons, and mangrove swamps.
+Their habitat is the fresh or salty water of river estuaries, coastal lagoons, and mangrove swamps.

 In the Florida Everglades, their range overlaps with American alligators.
-This is the only place in the world that alligators and crocodiles live together.
+This is the only place where alligators and crocodiles live together.

 They can be distinguished from American alligators based on their longer pointed snouts.
-American alligators have rounder, shorter snouts.
+American alligators have rounder, shorter bills.
 Illegal hunting and habitat depletion have reduced their numbers.
-American crocodiles are considered a vulnerable species, but their numbers are currently rising.
+American crocodiles are considered a vulnerable species, but their numbers are rising.

 1. American Alligator

-American alligators are the largest reptiles in North America.
-They can grow to amazing sizes.
-An adult male American alligator can easily reach 15 feet long and weigh 1,000 pounds.
-The largest alligator ever recorded was said to be 17 feet 5 inches long.
+American alligators are giant reptiles in North America.
+They can grow to impressive sizes.
+An adult male American Alligator can easily reach 15 feet long and weigh 1,000 pounds.
+The giant Alligator ever recorded was said to be 17 feet 5 inches long.

 Alligators are carnivorous opportunists.
 They will eat anything that they are big enough to overpower.
 Their diet consists of fish, amphibians, birds, mammals, and crustaceans.
 In rare cases, American alligators have been known to eat humans.
-In areas where American alligators are common, people are advised to stay away from the edge of the water.
+In areas where American alligators are common, people are advised to stay away from the water’s edge.

 They live in the wetlands of the southeastern United States.
 The largest American alligator population is in Gainesville, Florida, where they live in freshwater rivers, lakes, swamps, and marshes.

 American alligators were placed on the endangered species list in 1967.
 Since then, the population has rebounded, with over 1 million American alligators alive today.
-As the population continues to grow, we may soon see an alligator that breaks the current 17-foot 5-inch record.
+As the population grows, we may soon see an alligator that breaks the current 17-foot 5-inch record.

-North America has some truly amazing reptiles.
-These modern-day monsters can grow to astonishing sizes.
-With the American alligator coming in at number one on the list at 17 feet and 1,000 pounds, North America clearly has the ecosystems to allow reptiles to flourish.
+North America has some genuinely unique reptiles.
+These modern-day monsters can grow to incredible sizes.
+With the American Alligator at number one on the list at 17 feet and 1,000 pounds, North America has the ecosystems to allow reptiles to flourish.

-The next time you are outdoors, be sure to look for a reptile.
+The next time you are outdoors, look for a reptile.
 They can be harder to spot than other animals due to their secretive nature and silent ways, but you might spot one of the giant reptiles on this list!